FranckLab/HR-VPTM/README.md

 ### Running including example case
 1. Make sure that the main files are in the current (working) directory for MATLAB.
 2. Copy the desired test images `test_images` directory as needed.
-3. Run the `main_LFM2PT.m` script and follow prompts.
+3. Run the `main_HRVPTM.m` script and follow prompts.

 *Health warning* Each reconstructed volume image is saved into the data directory alongside the .tifs in .mat containers.
 This can become a inconvenient amount of data to store and transfer - for the synthetic test cases each image is 1.3 GB, and the sequence for the shear experiment data totals about 81 GB.